 Michael Madson, Ph.D.

 Michael Madson earned his PhD in counseling psychology from Marquette University in 2005.
-He is a Professor in the School of Psychology at the University of Southern Mississippi and a Licensed Psychologist in Mississippi.
-Dr. Madson directed a brief motivational intervention focused on harm reduction related to use of alcohol and cannabis among college students at USM and teaches graduate classes in counseling and psychotherapy and substance use treatment.
-Dr. Madson co-authored the book Fundamentals of Motivational Interviewing: Tips and Strategies to Address Common Clinical Challenges that was based on MI research, clinical and training experiences.
-He served as the Director of Faculty Development and Training Fidelity for the project Screening and Brief Intervention and Referral to Treatment Training for Medical Students and Residents in Mississippi funded by the Substance Abuse and Mental Health Services Administration.
+He is a Professor in the Clinical Psychology Program and coordinates the substance use treatment emphasis at Adler University in Chicago.
+Dr. Madson is a Licensed Psychologist and has directed Brief Alcohol Screening and Interventions for College Students and teaches graduate classes in assessment and treatment of substance use disorders.
+He is a Motivational Interviewing Network of Trainers trained educator and co-author of the book Fundamentals of Motivational Interviewing: Tips and Strategies to Address Common Clinical Challenges.
+Dr. Madson was the Director of Faculty Development and Training Fidelity for the project Screening and Brief Intervention and Referral to Treatment Training for Medical Students and Residents in Mississippi funded by the Substance Abuse and Mental Health Services Administration.
 He was also the Motivational Interviewing Director for Hub City Steps, an MI enhanced lifestyle intervention aimed at reducing hypertension among African American individuals funded by the National Institute for Minority Health and Health Disparities.
-Since completing his Motivational Interviewing Network of Trainers training in 2006, Dr. Madson has provided basic, intermediate, and advanced MI training at the local, state, regional, and national level.
 He has provided clinical services at the Milwaukee VA, the Medical College of Wisconsin in the Department of Plastic & Reconstructive Surgery and the Transplant Department, and at Rogers Memorial Hospital in the OCD unit.

 View Curriculum Vitae